 Colorado Vaccine Equity Taskforce

-Systemic racism continues to drive a serious public health crisis in Colorado and beyond, evidenced as COVID-19 has disproportionately impacted communities of color with Black, Hispanic and Native American communities experiencing higher rates of disease and death.
-At the same time, these communities have been increasingly targeted with misinformation about vaccine safety.
+Systemic racism has driven a serious public health crisis in Colorado and beyond, evidenced through COVID-19's disproportionate impact on communities of color (with Black, Hispanic and Native American communities experiencing higher rates of disease and death).
 To address this crisis and work toward vaccine equity, Immunize Colorado launched the Colorado Vaccine Equity Taskforce in 2020.
-The Taskforce, whose members represent communities of color and have expertise in a variety of areas - including advocacy, policy-making, business, faith-based leadership, public health, healthcare and infectious disease research -, prioritizes strategies for equitable immunization delivery, access and education, and implements efforts to reduce barriers to vaccination.
-Through outreach, policy and communications work in English and Spanish, the Taskforce also combats misinformation targeted predominately at communities of color about vaccines, informs research and implementation efforts for COVID-19 vaccines, and holds decision makers accountable for achieving vaccine equity in Colorado.
+The Taskforce helped to prioritize strategies for equitable COVID-19 vaccine delivery, access, and education, and implemented efforts to reduce barriers to vaccination.
+Through outreach, policy, and communications work in English and Spanish, the Taskforce also combatted misinformation targeted predominately at communities of color about vaccines, informed research and implementation efforts for COVID-19 vaccines, and held decision makers accountable for achieving vaccine equity in Colorado.

 Colorado Refugee & Immigrant Immunization Taskforce